OneMoreSecond/pcd/README.md

 ### Acknowledgement

-This project is supported by Microsoft Corporation.
+This author is hired by Microsoft Corporation.